zydou/arti/doc/dev/notes/state-management-cli.md

             specified config.
 It is an error to specify an unrecognized key store ID.
        --nickname
-            The nickname of the service for which to generate a new identity
+            The nickname of the service

 EXAMPLES
-       Initialize a new hidden service identity with nickname "shallot" in the default key store:
+       Initialize a new hidden service with nickname "shallot" in the default key store:

-         arti hss --config arti.toml new-identity \
+         arti hss --config arti.toml new-service \
              --nickname shallot

        Sample output:

-         Generated new identity for service "shallot":
+         Generated a new hidden service using nickname "shallot": wrxdvcaqpuzakbfww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.onion
-           wrxdvcaqpuzakbfww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.onion

-       If any of the configured keystores contain any entries for service "shallot", a new identity will **not** be generated:
+       If any of the configured keystores contain any entries for service "shallot", a new identity key pair will **not** be generated:

-         Cannot generate new identity for service "shallot": keystores foo and bar contain keys associated with pre-existing identity
+         Cannot generate a new service with nickname "shallot": keystores foo and bar contain keys associated with a pre-existing hidden service with the same nickname

             Hint: use a different nickname.